itead/Segnix/README.md

 * Support for IIC bus operations
 * Support for SPI bus operations
 * Support for SSD1306-based IIC interfaced OLED screen operations
-* Support for LCD1602 LCD in 4-bit mode
+* Support for LiquidCrystal module
 * Support for GPS module
 * More libraries are being developed